 25. Jump/move/hop in hallway- Take a movement and brain break with a hallway movement activity.
 Add learning aspect with spelling, facts, or math.

-26. Roll a ball between the legs- Add a vestibular aspect to vocabulary or themed learning, including history, English language arts, or science.
-Kids can answer questions and when they answer the question, they roll the ball between their legs by bending down.
+26. Roll a ball on the legs- Add a vestibular aspect to vocabulary or themed learning, including history, English language arts, or science.
+Kids can answer questions and when they answer the question, they roll the ball along their legs by bending down to roll the ball on their thighs.

 27. Hopscotch Math- Add a hopping proprioception activity to the classroom with a hopscotch board created right in the classroom using masking tape.